 Also on this page:

-On the surface, Maine has a real lack of state-sponsored financial aid, with the average student receiving just $242.
-The state has one grant program for students with financial need, and awards max out at $1,700, less than 20 percent of the average cost of tuition.
+On the surface, Maine has a real lack of state-sponsored financial aid: the state has one grant program for students with financial need, and awards cover less than 20% of the average cost of tuition.
 Look deeper, however, and you’ll see several methods to chip away at college costs.
 All students can essentially get their first two courses at a University of Maine System (UMS) school paid for, high school juniors and seniors can get a free head start on college credit, and there are both state and UMS tuition waivers for seniors, Native Americans and other students.
 Additionally, future educators and healthcare workers have plenty of access to college loans, which may then be forgiven if they stay in the state for work.
 Last, Maine students can, of course, qualify for federal grants and loans, and they can also easily apply for institutional and private scholarships.
 And as for student life outside the classroom, Maine is loaded with social services for people in need of cheap housing and healthcare, free food and affordable transportation.

 In Maine, students are encouraged to start their degree at one of the state’s community colleges and then finish a four-year degree at one of Maine’s public universities.
 Students who want a guaranteed transfer of associate degree can do so through the AdvantageU program.
 Maine students also benefit from the opportunity to complete a reverse transfer degree, earning an associate degree credential while working on a four-year degree.